dunnesquared/cinescout/README.md

 Note that this assumes you're okay using the default SQLite database.
 I'll leave it up to you if you want to use something else.

+## Accessing the admin panel
+1. After setting up `Cinescout` per the instructions above, run `flask shell`.
+2. Create user `admin` via SQLAlchemy API calls.
+Please look up how to do this; as an admin you should know how.
+Please choose a strong password if you're making this project public in any way.
+3. Go to `http://127.0.0.1:5000/admin` and login.

 ## Files of note
 To keep things straight, let's look at the contents of each folder in the project, beginning at the project's root.